Trust1Team/keycloak-ocra-authenticator/README.md

 * Make sure that for the 'Mobile Number' both the 'Enabled' and 'Default Action' check boxes are checked.

 # Additional tips
-Run a docker jboss/keycloak:
+Run a docker jboss/keycloak (-p hostport:containerport):

-`docker run --name keycloak -p 8080:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=test -e KEYCLOAK_LOGLEVEL=DEBUG jboss/keycloak`
+`docker run --name keycloak -p 9000:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=test -e KEYCLOAK_LOGLEVEL=DEBUG jboss/keycloak:3.4.3.Final`

 The jboss/keycloak is a centos:7, if you want to login as root using docker (use user ID=0) and attach your terminal (in order to deploy the ear)